myyc/vyy/README.md

 sudo bootc switch ghcr.io/myyc/vyy:latest
 ```

-Reboot.
-The kernel is signed so you can enable secure boot after
+Reboot. `bootc upgrade` to update it.
+The kernel is signed so you can
-trusting the key
+enable secure boot after trusting the key.

 ```
 sudo mokutil --import /usr/share/vyy/secureboot.cer